-There is literally no space in public life where there is compliance with the rules, procedures or laws.
-Although this statement may seem excessive, the evidence is overwhelming: there are criminals because there are no sanctions nor the capacity (nor the interest) to restrict or impose limits on them; murders, extortion and abductions go unnoticed, as if they did not exist; the administration juggles budgetary items, rigs public consultations, commissions public works without calling for bids, does away with the purchase of medicines and reduces salaries, all in order to transfer funds to the government’s electoral projects, with no impediment; the government cancels contracts without compliance with the law or established rules; organized crime terrorizes the population and levies protection money without the authority ever showing up; the police are corrupted (and use the laws to abuse them in their favor), without punishment; public officials of the previous administration (just to cite one example) stole without compunction, but they are now only persecuted when it is politically convenient for the current government.
+Impunity has become the main characteristic of present-day Mexico: there is literally no space in public life where there is compliance with the rules, procedures or laws.
+Although this statement may seem excessive, the evidence is overwhelming: there are criminals because there are no sanctions nor the capacity (nor the interest) to restrict or impose limits on them; murders, extortion and abductions go unnoticed, as if they did not exist; the administration juggles budgetary items, rigs public consultations, commissions public works without calling for bids, does away with the purchase of medicines and reduces salaries, all in order to transfer funds to the government’s electoral projects, with no impediment; the government cancels contracts without compliance with the law or established rules; organized crime terrorizes the population and levies protection money without the authority ever showing up; the police are corrupted (and use the laws to abuse them in their favor), without punishment; the functionaries of previous administration, just to cite one example, stole without compunction, but are only persecuted when it is politically convenient for the current government.
 The point is clear: impunity is the prevailing law.

 The matter is not partisan, ideological or political.
-Impunity banishes all vestige of organized society because it implies, by its very nature, the nonexistence of rules, laws or contracts.
+Impunity banishes all vestige of organized society because it implies, by its very nature, the inexistence of rules, laws or contracts.
 When a society descends into the realm of impunity, civility disappears as does civilization, because the only thing that counts is the power of the most powerful, formerly known as the law of the jungle.
 The paradoxical part is that each administration claims that its officials are pristine, unpolluted and untouchable, permitting it to penalize its predecessors, with no limit.
 However, those who boast of power and victimize their enemies, sooner or later find themselves on the other side of the fence.
 The pretense that today, in contrast with the past, there’s no impunity is sheer fantasy.

-Impunity is an old malady of the Mexican political system because the laws confer upon its officials enormous discretionary, in fact arbitrary, powers, which render possible any action on the part of whoever holds the power at any given moment.
+Impunity is an old malady of the Mexican political system because the laws confer upon its functionaries enormous discretionary, in fact arbitrary, powers, which render possible any action on the part of whoever holds the power at any given moment.

 There is no evil worse than that of impunity because it implies the total absence of rules, thus, of certainty, the mother of development and civility.
-Worse yet when it becomes the “raison d’être” of a government.
+Worse yet when it becomes the raison d’être of a government.